 An immense amount of time, effort and work went into perfecting the recipe and finding the right casks.
 A total number of 163 experiments were made until they found the right method and recipe.
 Production of Flóki whisky finally began in 2014 after years of developing the right recipe for the first Icelandic whisky.

-The first single malt from Iceland is impending and is matured in reused cask, as is the case with most single malts.
+The first single malt from Iceland is matured in reused cask, as is the case with most single malts.
 What’s a little bit unusual, other than its ethnicity is that Eimverk is producing its own re-used whiskycasks.
-Flóki Young Malt is matured in fresh, American oak for a few months, and once the liquid has been extracted from the casks, Eimverk fill them up with their new make to mature there for three years at least to make their first single malt.
+Flóki Young Malt is matured in fresh, American oak for a few months, and once the liquid has been extracted from the casks, Eimverk fill them up with their new make to mature there for three years at least to make their single malt.

 Viskíhornið paid a little visit to Eimverk distillery recently and had a wee chat with the producers: